 RESTRICT;

-We can use the CASCADE option, in this case, to have the statement automatically drop all of the objects that depend on the view and all objects that also then depend on those other objects.
-The statement with the cascade would look like this:
+We can also use the CASCADE option to have the statement automatically drop all of the objects that depend on the view, and all objects that also then depend on those other objects.
+The statement with the cascade looks like this:

 DROP VIEW IF EXISTS album_artist_names